ChihongTang/web101-labs/week-01/README.md

 ### 2–4.
 Network Tab Observation
+Opened BBC as an example
-Opened a news site, hit **F12 → Network tab**, reloaded the page, and identified:
+Opened a news site, right clicked then inspect then go to Network:

 | Type | What I Found |
 |------|-------------|